 The type of building materials used in construction enforce the relationship between a community and its environmental setting.
-Some appropriate materials predominate in Chester include stucco, brick, rock, and wood siding.
+Some appropriate materials predominate in Quincy include stucco, brick, rock, and wood siding (not plywood).

 Original building and finish materials which are appropriate to the historic or architectural style of the building shall be used.